Sallingsund Municipality

 Until 1 January 2007 Sallingsund municipality was a municipality (Danish, kommune) in the former Viborg County in the northwest of the Salling Peninsula, a part of the larger Jutland peninsula in northwest Denmark.
-The municipality covered an area of 99 km², and had a total population of 6,083 (2005).
+The municipality covered an area of 99 km2, and had a total population of 6,083 (2005).
 Its last mayor was Jens Jørn Justesen, a member of the Venstre (Liberal Party) political party.
-The main town and the site of its municipal council was the town of Roslev.
+The municipal seat was the town of Durup.

 The 1,717 meter long Sallingsund Bridge, which opened on 30 May 1978, connects the towns of Sallingsund to the town of Nykøbing Mors on the island of Mors, and then continues northwest to the island of Vendsyssel-Thy.
 Before the bridge was built there was a train ferry connection over the strait from the town of Glyngøre to Nykøbing on the ship Pinen og Plagen ("The Torment and the Plague").

 Sallingsund municipality was, as the result of Kommunalreformen ("The Municipality Reform" of 2007), merged with Spøttrup, Sundsøre and Skive municipalities to form the new Skive municipality.
-This created a municipality with an area of 682 km² and a total population of 48,368 (2005).
+This created a municipality with an area of 682 km2 and a total population of 48,368 (2005).
 The new municipality belongs to Region Midtjylland ("Mid-Jutland Region").